Table of Contents

 An online portfolio website proves that the designer has real experience, it helps build faith in the designer’s ability, and it presents the designer as a professional who understands what the client needs to reach their goals.

 For many designers, creative thinking is easy, but the technical side of the web and its technologies is baffling.
 WordPress is a godsend!

-You get an extremely extendable and easily manageable platform that can be used to setup, create, customize and host your design portfolio on just about any budget.
+You get an extremely extendable and easily manageable platform that can be used to setup, create, customise and host your design portfolio on just about any budget.

-However, here’s a few things to keep in mind before jumping into creating your portfolio website:
+However, here’s a few things to keep in mind before jumping into creating your portfolio website design: